homecms/homecms/docs/contributing/code.md

 ## End-to-end tests

-This project has end to end tests which use [Playwright](https://playwright.dev/), and these tests can fail the build on PRs.
+This project has end-to-end tests which use a custom setup with [Puppeteer](https://pptr.dev/), and these tests can fail the build on PRs.
 If you add or remove features, please update the tests to match.

 You can run end-to-end tests manually with the following command: